pulumi/docs/content/blog/customer-managed-agents-kubernetes/index.md

    - Create a new pool by clicking 'Add new pool'
    - You will get a new access token, copy and save the token.
 3. **Install Agents**:
-   - Follow the provided instructions to install agents within your Kubernetes environment.
+   - Follow the instructions provided on the page to install agents within your Kubernetes environment.
 4. **Configure Agents**:
    - Use `pulumi-deployment-agent.yaml` for configuration.
    - Set environment variables directly in your Kubernetes Deployment.